A common cruise dilemma when planning a cruise to Italy is how much time you need to see Rome before or after your Mediterranean cruise.

 What are my other options for traveling between Civitavecchia port and Rome?

-Does the express train link to the airport?
+Does the train link to the airport?

 What are the Frecce trains in Italy?